STLnick/jamcafe/README.md

   - Implement a 'Chat' or 'Messaging' feature to allow Users an easier way to communicate
     - _Possibilities_: TalkJS - Build from scratch

-- Animations
-  - Utilize Framer-Motion to incorporate some animations

 - Refactor `<form>`s
   - Use a library to simplify and streamline the use and management of a `<form>`
     - _Possiblities_: Formik - React-Hook-Form